Second Grade Overview

 Second Grade Language Extensions – Lesson Overview

-Language arts extensions is a component of the complete language arts curriculum.
+Language arts extensions can be used to supplement the Language Arts curriculum for extra help with reading comprehension skills and strategies.
 It contains a variety of chapters made up of several activities, worksheets, quizzes and chapter tests.

 At the end of each chapter, the “Story Creator” teaches second graders to apply their knowledge and use their reading skills to compose grammatically correct sentences and stories.